E*TRADE Savings Rates: What You Need To Know

 AccountSavings RateInterest Compounding

-Premium Savings Account -Compounded daily
+Premium Savings Account Compounded daily and credited monthly

 E*TRADE Premium Savings Account Restrictions